 The Importance of elearning Courses

-Elearning, often called electronic or digital learning, is fast becoming a staple way of learning new skills or gaining additional qualifications.
+Elearning courses, also known as electronic or digital learning, are rapidly becoming a standard way to build new skills or gain additional qualifications.

 Accessible and Flexible Learning

 One of the main reasons online learning has skyrocketed is its accessibility.
-If you can get your hands on an electrical device, even a mobile phone or tablet, you can learn online.
-It may seem incredulous to think you could gain a GCSE qualification via a handheld device, but if you want to learn, education is yours for the taking.
+If have a PC, mac, mobile phone or tablet, you can learn online.
+It may seem incredulous to think you could gain a GCSE qualification via a handheld device, but if you want to learn, then there are multiple options available online.

 You can learn when you want, at a pace that suits you.
 If you need to revisit concepts or modules, elearning offers you the opportunity to learn and relearn.
 Because the content is stored in a digital portal, you can access it easily and as many times as you like.